Faces of Hunger

 Sina: Partner Food Pantry Client

 Sina's story is one of determination despite facing significant challenges.
 Sina persevered through an abusive relationship and raises three children on her own while working to improve her situation and provide the best for her children.
-After a temporary temporary separation from her children due to their placement in foster care, Sina became more motivated than ever her to seek out resources and learn how to better provide for her children.
+After a temporary separation from her children due to their placement in foster care, Sina became more motivated than ever her to seek out resources and learn how to better provide for her children.
 Sina's commitment to being both a mother and father figure to her children highlights her dedication to their well-being.
 Balancing motherhood can be demanding under the best of circumstances, and Sina’s determination shines through.

 Dawn: Partner Food Pantry Client